marcelpetersen/mobil/_posts/2019-08-23-how-car-dealers-can-increase-their-revenue-by-going-digital.md

 ![](/uploads/2019/08/23/carrentalarticlebody.jpeg)

 Maybe you're still unconvinced that the pros outweigh the cons.
 Whatever your question is, we have answers for you.
-Read on to find out how going digital can increase your revenue.
+Read on to find out how going digital can benefit your company.

 ### Know your audience?
 Then you know it’s time for an upgrade.